WilliamRagstad/WilliamRagstad.github.io/content/posts/understanding-rw-systems.md

 \end{align*}
 $$

+### Convergence

+Convergence is a combination of confluence and termination.
+A rewriting system is convergent if it is both confluent and terminating.
+Convergence guarantees that every term can be rewritten to a unique normal form.

+### Consistency

+In the context of logic and type systems, consistency refers to the property that there are no terms that can be both proved and disproved within the system.
+For rewriting systems, particularly those representing logical proofs, consistency means that there is no term that can be rewritten to both a theorem and its negation.

+### Decidability

+A rewriting system has the property of decidability if there is an effective procedure (algorithm) to determine whether, for any two given terms, one term can be rewritten to the other.
+This property is important for automated reasoning systems where it's necessary to know whether a certain state can be reached.

+### Completion

+A rewriting system is complete if it is both confluent and strongly normalizing.
+Completeness is often desired in theorem proving and formal verification since it ensures that every valid proof can be found through a systematic search of the rewriting system.

+### Equivalence

+The property of equivalence in rewriting systems refers to the scenario where different sequences of rewrites on a term or from a term lead to outcomes that can be considered equivalent under the rewriting rules.
+The reflexive transitive symmetric closure \\( \xleftrightarrow{\*} \\) is the smallest equivalence relation containing the original rewrite relation \\( \rarr \\).
+This closure indicates that any two terms related by this closure can be transformed into each other through a series of rewriting steps, forward or backward, indicating that they are equivalent in the context of the rewriting system.

 ### Normal Forms

 A term in **normal form**[^NF] (NF) is an irreducible, canonical representation of a term in a rewriting system.